rileywhite/Cilador.Fody-Examples/README.md

 The purpose of this project is to provide examples showing how to use [Bix.Mixers.Fody](http://github.com/rileywhite/Bix.Mixers.Fody).
-It may be a bit sparse now, but that's by design.
+It may be a bit sparse, but that's by design.
 After all, the purpose of an example is to be easy to follow, right?

-But seriously, I do recognize that one example does not necessitate a plural name.
-I expect this'll grow, and I don't want to have to change the name if and when it does :-)

 Please note that, unlike Bix.Mixers.Fody which is available under the commercial friendly Apache License, this project